 “2. a. mentally or intellectually deficient, b. not firmly decided, c. resulting from or indicating lack of judgment or discernment, d. not able to withstand temptation or persuasion”

 There was a major difference that stood out to me when reading these definitions.
 Powerlessness is defined as ‘devoid of strength,’ which means that I am usually strong, but this situation renders me lacking; in all other areas of my life I can be powerful, but in this circumstance, I am powerless.

-Weakness on the other hand is defined as 'mentally or intellectually deficient,' there is no temporary state or circumstantial state, but rather an permanent deficiency.
+Weakness, on the other hand, is defined as ‘mentally or intellectually deficient,’ there is no temporary state or circumstantial state, but rather a permanent deficiency.